Skip navigation

 FG syndrome

-The mutations that cause FG syndrome each change a single protein building block (amino acid) in the MED12 protein.
-One mutation replaces the amino acid arginine with the amino acid tryptophan at protein position 961 (written as Arg961Trp or R961W).
+Two of the pathogenic variants that cause FG syndrome type 1 change a single protein building block (amino acid) in the MED12 protein.
+One pathogenic variant replaces the amino acid arginine with the amino acid tryptophan at protein position 961 (written as Arg961Trp or R961W).
 The other replaces the amino acid glycine with the amino acid glutamic acid at protein position 958 (written as Gly958Glu or G958E).
-These mutations alter the structure of the MED12 protein, which likely disrupts its ability to regulate gene activity during development.
-However, it is unclear how the genetic changes lead to intellectual disability and the other features of FG syndrome.
+This alters the structure of the MED12 protein, which likely disrupts its ability to regulate gene activity during development.
+However, it is unclear exactly how these genetic changes lead to the intellectual disabilities and other features seen in people with FG syndrome type 1.

 More About This Health Condition